Round and round the indoor track

 How did that sound?
 Would you buy my shit?
 No?
 I’m huge in junebug circles, picking up sales in bee hives, and keep it between us but I think I’m about to crack the highly elusive ladybug market.
 (What I am saying is that I think this is all fishsticks and curried potatoes, this malarkey.
 Positive thinking is very powerful, yes, and important to your overall well-being, but so is hustling your buns to earn a simple living and have rich relationships with loved ones rather than sucking down cultish nonsense like coca-cola and craving weird amounts of power through ESP.
 Mad love and respect to Ms. Gerard, but come on.)

+I think this is the best shot of the lot.
 The positively smashing Miss Gerard’s idea of a perfect man?
 Clark Gable.
 “Remember him as Rhett Butler in Gone with the Wind?
 He was too much,” says Fran appreciatively. (“Stars In Her Eyes.”)

 Yes, I particularly enjoyed the scene where he got ten kinds of drunk and told Scarlett he was going to crush her head like a walnut, slapped her around a little, and then took her upstairs for some rough sex.
 You’re probably thinking that is some feminist, critical statement mired in sarcasm: you are sadly wrong.
 I’m messed up I guess, but I think that saucy Scarlett needs slapped around pretty much every goddamned minute of the day and Rhett was born for the job.
 They are a nasty, scheming, firey-eyed match made in hell and I think it makes an excellent and exciting love story, in a very dark and ugly way for which it seldom gets credit.
 So, today I say to you, Margaret Mitchell: Well done, sir.